M-Kub/M-Kub.github.io/_posts/2019-11-28-condasetup.md

 ---
 layout: post
-title: How to install Anaconda on WSL2 and create virtual environments
+title: How to install Anaconda on WSL2.
 ---

 # Setting up Anaconda